Lesterpaintstheworld/aider/website/docs/llms/ollama.md

 export OLLAMA_API_BASE=http://127.0.0.1:11434 # Mac/Linux
 setx   OLLAMA_API_BASE http://127.0.0.1:11434 # Windows, restart shell after setx

-aider_nova --model ollama/llama3:70b
+aider --model ollama/llama3:70b
 ```

 See the [model warnings](warnings.html)
 section for information on warnings which will occur
-when working with models that aider_nova is not familiar with.
+when working with models that aider is not familiar with.